NIKIVLASTOS/PHYS4840/PROJECT/README.md

 This program serves as the computational backbone of the solver, linking together all physical modeling and numerical components into a single executable workflow.
 ### `plot_results.py`

 This Python script visualizes the numerical results computed by the Fortran solver.
-It reads the output files (`xgrid.txt`, `eigenvalues.txt`, and `wavefunctions.txt`) and produces publication-ready plots of the wavefunctions, probability densities, and input potential.
+It reads the output files (`xgrid.txt`, `eigenvalues.txt`, and `wavefunctions.txt`) and produces plots of the wavefunctions, probability densities, and input potential.
 All plots are saved in a `plots/` directory.

 #### Responsibilities: